- 100% online, no campus visits are required

 - Senior Clinical Research Associate, median salary $98,4464

 To be accepted to this program, you must have:

 3.3 GPA or above on a 4.0 scale

-Students must have earned 45 – 60 transferable college level coursework.
-Students may also have earned an Associate’s degree.
+Students must have earned 45 – 60 transferable college-level coursework or an Associate’s degree.
 Non-traditional credit sources may be considered on a case-by-case basis (i.e. military coursework, credit-by-exam, EMT or RN License, and non-college based health programs).
-Completed course work should include 3 credits English Composition, 4 credits Physical or Natural Science (including a lab), 6 credits Social Sciences, 3 credits Humanities.
+Completed course work should include 3 credits in English Composition, 4 credits Physical or Natural Science (including a lab), 6 credits Social Sciences, 3 credits Humanities.